 - Psymon Stark of the SSX series, who was electrocuted on power lines, leading to long-term mental health issues, noticeable tics, and a generally erratic and unpredictable personality.

-- Although lacking actual superpowers, Manfred von Karma and his infamous stun gun scene from Phoenix Wright: Ace Attorney probably counts.
+- Although lacking actual superpowers, Manfred von Karma and his infamous stun gun scene.

 - Then there's Gant somehow striking himself with lightning when he's losing.